psych-ds/psych-DS/README.md

 # psych-DS

 Welcome to the Psych Data Structures project!
 (Maybe we'll have a snappier name in the future.)
 This is an in-progress community attempt to define a standard way of formatting and documenting scientific datasets.
 It started as a hackathon at SIPS 2018.
 The Data Structure incorporates a few types of existing recommendations for organizing our work (well-formatted spreadsheets, data dictionaries, and sensible folder structure) into a technical specification - a series of requirements for file structure and format that constitute a standard machine-readable template.

+The page you are reading right now shows the advantage of having a technical spec - across many programming languages and contexts, programmers have agreed to use a file named README (with no file extension, or in this case, [Markdown](https://en.wikipedia.org/wiki/Markdown)) to describe what a project is about to a human who wants to learn about it.
+Because this is a widely adopted and specific convention, a website like GitHub can support new features - when you put a file named README at the top of a repository, GitHub assumes it is the description of the project, and displays it nicely below the repository files.
+(This is really a raw text document, which you can see by clicking on the link to README.md.)

-Some advantages of having a techincal specification:
+## Some advantages of having a technical specification for our datasets:

 * From the beginning of a project, a researcher can format their data in a way that is likely to make their life easy for data analysis & management, and which will be easy to document and share.